WeblateOrg/weblate/docs/admin/addons.rst

     :ref:`component`

-Post update repository processing
+Post-update repository processing
 ---------------------------------

-Post update repository processing can be used to update translation files when the VCS upstream source changes.
-To achieve this, please remember that Weblate only sees files committed to the VCS, so you need to commit changes as a part of the script.
+Can be used to update translation files when the VCS upstream source changes.
+To achieve this, please remember Weblate only sees files committed to the VCS, so you need to commit changes as a part of the script.

 For example with Gulp you can do it using following code: